-Central to our setting's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.
+Central to our Setting's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.

-The setting recognises that it must take note of bullying perpetrated outside the setting which spills over into the setting and so we will respond to any cyber-bullying we become aware of carried out by children when they are away from the site.
+The setting recognises that it must take note of bullying perpetrated outside of the setting which spills over into the setting and so we will respond to any bullying including cyberbullying that we become aware of carried out by children when they are away from the site.